 High-Velocity Air Handler Systems consisted of two components.
 The Condenser (Outdoor Unit) is normally located on the balcony or rooftop.
 The Air Handler (Inside Unit) is located inside your suite apartment.
 These systems are mostly installed in newer built townhouse residents in Toronto & GTA.

-Ductless Heat Pump or Air Conditioning Mini-Split Systems Are great HVAC Systems that can be added as a secondary source of heating or air conditioning in high rise or low rise buildings with no pre-existing Central HVAC Units.
+Ductless Heat Pump or Air Conditioning Mini-Split Systems Are great HVAC Systems that can be added as a secondary source of heating or air conditioning in a high-rise or low-rise buildings with no pre-existing Central HVAC Units.

 To get the best out of your Condo Heating & Air Conditioning System, make sure you get it regularly maintained.
 Regular condo HVAC maintenance not only ensures your system and units last longer Here are the 7 Common Condo Heating & Air Conditioning Problems:

 Most condo residents in Toronto & GTA area are individually responsible for all in-suite emergency repair & replacement work.
-Property managements are typically only responsible for arranging annual HVAC maintenance such as filter change, drain check, and basic cleaning inside your system.
+Property management is typically only responsible for arranging annual HVAC maintenance such as filter change, drain check, and basic cleaning inside your system.
 To find out more about your condo, you should refer to the declaration in your condo bylaws.
 This can be usually obtained from your property management.
-Home Trade Standards offer Condo HVAC Repair & Maintenance Services In Toronto & GTA Area.
+Home Trade Standards offers Condo HVAC Repair & Maintenance Services In Toronto & GTA Area.
 You Can Simply Contact Us For All Condo Service-Related Inquiries.

 Your condo can be heated using Natural Gas, Hot Water Heating, or Electricity.
 Each high rise condominium in Toronto has a unique in-suite HVAC system and the temperature can be individually controlled using your thermostat.